soymadip/My-Practice-Environment/PYTHON/Notes/1. Procedural /Day 29 - 55/53 - Map, Filter & Reduce.md

 # Map, Filter and Reduce
+>[!question] Higher Order Functions
-In Python, the map, filter, and reduce functions are built-in functions that allow you to apply a function to a sequence of elements and return a new sequence.
-These functions are known as **higher-order functions**, as they take other functions as arguments.
+>In Python, the map, filter, and reduce functions are built-in functions that allow you to apply a function to a sequence of elements and return a new sequence.
+>These functions are known as __higher-order functions__, as they _take other functions as arguments_.

 ## map
-The map function applies a function to each element in a sequence and returns a new sequence containing the transformed elements.
+The map function applies a function to _each element_ in a sequence and returns a new sequence containing the transformed elements.
 The map function has the following syntax:

 ```python
 map(function, iterable)
 ```
 The function argument is a function that is applied to each element in the iterable argument.
 The iterable argument can be a list, tuple, or any other iterable object.
+Also it _returns_ a __map object__ that we can convert to desired type.

 Here is an example of how to use the map function: